Specialized sugar molecules called glycans can disarm opportunistic pathogens and prevent infection.

 In these experiments, the researchers used collections of hundreds of glycans, but they now plan to study the effects of individual glycans, which may interact specifically with different pathways or different microbes.

 “This is an important paper, as it shows that bacterial biofilm formation is inhibited by normal mucus, and especially its glycans.
-[Ribbeck] has now once more shown that normal mucus has beneficial effects on bacteria and that mucus is more complex than mostly appreciated,” says Gunnar Hansson, a professor of medical biochemistry at the University of Gothenburg, who was not involved in the study.
+[Ribbeck] has now once more shown that normal mucus has beneficial effects on bacteria and that mucus is more complex than most appreciated,” says Gunnar Hansson, a professor of medical biochemistry at the University of Gothenburg, who was not involved in the study.

 Pseudomonas aeruginosa is just one of many opportunistic pathogens that healthy mucus keeps in check.
 Ribbeck is now studying the role of glycans in regulating other pathogens, including Streptococcus and the fungus Candida albicans, and she is also working on identifying receptors on microbe cell surfaces that interact with glycans.